-A map of Iraq that displays major cities, towns, roads, lakes, and rivers.
-Satellite imagery and a terrain map shows the Zagros mountain range and its desert-covered landscape.
+This map of Iraq displays major cities, towns, roads, lakes, and rivers.
+Satellite imagery and a terrain map show the Zagros mountain range and its desert-covered landscape.

 Iraq Satellite Map

-Iran covers an area of 1,648,195 square kilometers (636,372 sq Iraq occupies an area of 438,317 square kilometers (169,235 sq mi), which makes it similar in size to Morocco.
+Iraq occupies an area of 438,317 square kilometers (169,235 sq mi), which makes it similar in size to Morocco.
 Deserts cover a larger area in Iraq.
-For example, the Syrian Desert is a region of desert, semi-desert and steppe within the interior of Iraq.
+For example, the Syrian Desert is a region of desert, semi-desert, and steppe within the interior of Iraq.
 Whereas Mesopotamia is more of a historical region part of Iraq within the Tigris–Euphrates river system – the two longest rivers in Iraq.
 Lake Tharthar is an artificial lake and the largest water body in Iraq.

 Iraq Physical Map